-If you are about to undertake or are undertaking an apprenticeship or traineeship, a Trade Support Loan can help you pay for your everyday living expenses.
+If you are about to undertake or are undertaking an apprenticeship or traineeship, an Australian Apprenticeship Support Loan (AASL), formerly known as the Trade Support Loan, can help you pay for your everyday living expenses.
 For instance, you may need extra help to pay rent or bills.
 You may need tools for your trade or need a car or ute to help you get to work.

 New Energy Apprentice Support Payment

 From 1st January 2023: New Energy Apprentice Support payment

 The New Energy Apprentice Support Payment is designed to encourage apprentices to choose clean energy careers, improve retention rates and deliver more successful completions by providing direct financial support to Australian Apprentices commencing an Australian Apprenticeship in a clean energy occupation.

 Apprentices/Trainees undertaking a Certificate II or higher level qualification may be eligible for Living Away From Home Allowance if they have to move away from their parental/guardian home for the first time to commence or remain in an Australian Apprenticeship, or are homeless.